-Boot space is an impressive 578 litres behind the rear seats, which is not far off the 581 litres of the Toyota Corolla Touring Sports hybrid.
+Boot space remains unaltered in the new long-range model, and is an impressive 578 litres behind the rear seats, which is not far off the 581 litres of the Toyota Corolla Touring Sports hybrid.
 In the MG it extends to 1,456 litres with the seats folded down.

 Trim levels and specifications

-The MG 5 EV range consists of two trim levels called Excite and Exclusive.
+Both versions of the MG 5 EV are available in two trim levels called Excite and Exclusive.
 Every model gets 16-inch alloy wheels, LED daytime running lights, rear parking sensors and follow-me home headlights.
 Cruise control, auto-hold hill start and a speed limiter are also standard.

-Interior features include cloth-trimmed seats, air conditioning, a six-speaker stereo, a seven-inch digital dial cluster and an eight-inch infotainment system with Apple CarPlay and Android Auto.
+Interior features include cloth-trimmed seats on Excite models and leather-style upholstery on the Exclusive.
+Both models get air conditioning, a six-speaker stereo, a seven-inch digital dial cluster and an eight-inch infotainment system with Apple CarPlay and Android Auto.

-MG is also planning to launch a plug-in hybrid version of its HS SUV this year.
-Once it has three practical, family-orientated alternative fuel models, MG will likely concentrate on an electric two-door coupe with four-wheel drive.
+MG also offers the electric ZS SUV.
+Starting at just over £28,000, it’s capable of travelling 163 miles on a single charge.
+Now that the brand has three practical, family-orientated electrified models (there’s also the HS plug-in hybrid) MG is set to concentrate on an electric two-door coupe with four-wheel drive.
 Previewed by the E-motion concept, this could act as a 'halo' vehicle for the brand, with a 0-62mph acceleration time of less than four seconds.